parodos-dev/parodos/parodos-model-api/README.md

 # Parodos Model API

+## Introduction

-This project contains all the dependencies to externally create and configure Workflows which are composed of WorkflowTasks.
+This project contains all the dependencies to create and configure Parodos Workflows.

 The goal of a Workflow is to achieve an outcome for a developer.
-For example, the OCP onboarding Workflow might perform all the steps to set up permissions, networking, required monitoring and security tooling and OCP configuration for a developer to start using OCP to develop applications.
+For example,the OCP onboarding Workflow might perform all the steps to set up tooling, environment but also permissions, networking and required monitoring and security tooling.
+After running this Workflow, not only can add developer build, deploy and test in lower level environments, but they also have an easier path to get to production with their code.

-The goal of WorkflowTasks are too perform the necessary steps in the Workflow to achieve the desired outcome.
+Parodos Workflows are composed of Parodos WorkflowTasks.
+These perform the necessary steps in the Workflow to achieve the desired outcome.
+How many WorkflowTasks (steps) are required to achieve an outcome will vary across environments.

+The README of the workflow-example folder in this project will provide an overview of what a Parodos configuration will look like.

-Developers/Quality Assurance/Application Support and any other member of a software delivery team consume Workflows via the Parodos Backstage plugins (https://github.com/janus-idp/backstage-plugins), or through another interface developed by the enterprise.
+Developers/Quality Assurance/Application Support and any other member of a software delivery can consume Parodos workflows via a Backstage plugins (https://github.com/janus-idp/backstage-plugins), or using the Parodos backing APIs integrated with another interface developed by the enterprise.

 The IDP internal development team build Workflows and their composing WorkflowTasks in partnership with infrastructure operations/networking/audit/security/DevOps (any team in the enterprise owning/operating/governing tools and environment) using this API.